friendsoftwig/twigcs/README.md

 # Twigcs

-The missing checkstyle for twig !
+The missing checkstyle for twig!

 Twigcs aims to be what [phpcs](https://github.com/squizlabs/PHP_CodeSniffer) is to php.
 It checks your codebase for violations on coding standards.